anilsinthu114/biblequotegenerator/README.md

 A React-based Bible verse generator that provides random uplifting verses, supports multi-language translation, text-to-speech, dark mode toggle, and allows saving your favorite verses.

+## 📌 Description

+**Verse of Hope** is a modern, beautifully designed Bible verse generator built with React.
+It delivers random uplifting verses and lets users translate them into different languages (English, Hindi, Telugu).
+Features include text-to-speech for spoken verses, dark/light mode toggle, and a favorites system with local storage persistence.
+The app is fully responsive, with smooth animations and a clean, accessible UI, making it ideal for daily inspiration on any device.

 ---

 ## 🌟 Features